WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 1. in some low level test (technically not a unit test because we are engaging IO), use Humble Object design pattern to allow control sequencing of the steps to see what happens when they mix
 2. in some test system, __increase the frequency of the timer__ and __put object CRUD under workload__ to increase the probability of _this kind of thing_ happening
 3. in an end to end system, __put object CRUD under workload__ to incrase probability of _this kind of thing_ happening
-4. as part of functional checks, use object CRUD for each object and check store if it is there
+4. as part of functional checks, use object CRUD for each type of object and check store if it is there

+<h3>Low level unit test</h3>
 The method which would reproduce the failure consistently, without flake, is #1.
-The reason is because the Humble Object design pattern is one which allows tests to get control of race conditions (I am not going to describe it here, it is complex and has tradeoffs).
+The reason is because utilizing the Humble Object design pattern allows the test procedure to control race conditions by interleaving individual actions in whatever order the test procedure desires.

 The dilemma, though, is we have to anticipate exactly this problem to create the test in the first place.
 We have to worry that